Marriage & Family-Based Immigration

 Same-Sex Marriage Immigration

 Scott Mossman welcomes the opportunity to represent applicants for immigration benefits based on a same-sex marriage.
-The U.S. Supreme Court has struck down Section 3 of the Defense of Marriage Act (DOMA) as unconstitutional, so the federal government—including U.S. Citizenship and Immigration Services—must now treat a legally valid same-sex marriage as no different than any other lawful marriage.
+The U.S. Supreme Court struck down Section 3 of the Defense of Marriage Act (DOMA) as unconstitutional, so the federal government—including U.S. Citizenship and Immigration Services—must treat a legally valid same-sex marriage as no different than any other lawful marriage.
 For LGBTQ immigrants, this marriage equality means:

 - If you are legally married to a U.S. citizen or lawful permanent resident, you may be eligible to obtain a green card through your marriage (immigrant visa or I-485/adjustment of status).

 - You may qualify as a derivative on your same-sex spouse's visa.